 The bottom line is this: if you want people to remember your brand, keep your logo simple.
 A complicated logo will only confuse people and make them less likely to do business with you.
 So if you don’t have a simple logo, now is the time to get one.

 Make every image count.
 Stock images might be free, cheap, and easy, but that doesn’t mean they’ll represent your blog posts.

 Your blog’s featured images have the power to influence your visitors in whatever way you want.
-You can use images to influence email signups, purchases, and even comments.
+You can use & display large product images/visual elements to influence email signups, purchases, and even comments.

 Be mindful when selecting your featured images for your blog posts.
-At the very least, use images that will inspire your visitors to keep reading.
+At the very least, use images that will inspire your visitors to keep reading & avoid site loads slowly .